The Mole (Australian TV series) season 3: Episode 5

 Baby Treasure Hunt: Bob, David, Marc, and Pete volunteered to go on a treasure hunt.
 Bob and Pete were given a camera and a vehicle, and David and Marc got a map with various points in Gold Coast marked on it, to give directions to the other two.
 They were told that what they were to photograph would be obvious.
 What they found were baby pictures and home videos of the eight remaining players in the game.
 Upon returning to the hotel, they were charged with identifying the person in each photo they'd taken, and each correct answer would be worth $1,000 for the group kitty.
 They took six photos and correctly identified each of them, missing only Alaina's and Crystal-Rose's.

 Surveillance: At the same time as the other four were doing the treasure hunt, Alaina, Ann-Maree, Crystal-Rose, and Joe were given the task of following them.
 They were to tail them as closely as possible without being seen.
 If they went the whole day without Bob or Pete seeing them, and were able to identify what their task was, they would win $5,000 for the kitty.
 This assignment was completed, as they were easily able to discern the task given to the others, who were never aware that they were being followed.
-However, the $5,000 was revoked because Alaina broke a law during the assignment - she spoke on a cell phone while driving.
+However, the $5,000 was revoked because Alaina broke a law during the assignment - she spoke on a mobile phone while driving.